Production

 • Are all elements stable?

-Only when I am completely satisfied do I sign the work with my artist signature.
+Only when I am completely satisfied will I put my stamp on it.